Emotional Baggage – Types, Signs and How to Deal With It

 - Experiencing some sort of betrayal, such as a former partner cheating or having an affair

-All of the scenarios above can cause emotional pain that, if not dealt with, will linger and cause signs of emotional baggage.
 For example, if you have been betrayed in a relationship but never process the betrayal’s feelings, you will continue to suffer from fear and anxiety.

-Types of emotional baggage
+5 types of emotional baggage

 1. Guilt from past relationships

-Sometimes emotional baggage comes from a place of guilt.
+Sometimes, emotional baggage comes from a place of guilt.
 Maybe you cheated in a past relationship, mistreated a former partner, and carried that guilt into the current relationship.

 You may feel as if you do not deserve a happy relationship in the present because you are guilty of past mistakes.